-Financial Assistance GrantsSAJA provides Professional Financial Assistance Grants to working journalists to help them pay for training, professional development, and other qualifying miscellaneous costs associated with reporting and editing.
-The grant essentially functions as a reimbursement of up to $500 per applicant for costs incurred during calendar year 2022.
-A broad range of activities may be eligible, including: conference registration, course fees, training materials like books and software, equipment like cameras or recorders and costs associated with fact-checking.
+2023 Financial Assistance GrantsSAJA provides Professional Financial Assistance Grants to working journalists to help them pay for training, professional development, and other qualifying miscellaneous costs associated with reporting and editing.
+The grant essentially functions as a reimbursement of up to $500 per applicant for costs incurred during calendar year 2023.
+A broad range of activities may be eligible, including: conference registration, course fees, training materials like books and software, and costs associated with fact-checking.
 Applicants with financial hardships will be given special consideration.
-Application deadline is Nov.
-30, 2022.
-APPLY HERE.
-Selection/EligibilityThe grants are open to journalists of South Asian descent and journalists based in the United States involved in active reporting on South Asia.
-Applicants must be employed at news organizations located in the United States or be working as full-time America-based correspondents for South Asian media outlets.
-Freelance journalists, photographers and videographers are also eligible for the grants.
-The following persons are ineligible to apply: (a) current Board Members (b) any person who serves as a judge in screening and selection of candidates for grants under this program and (c) immediate relatives of (a) and (b) above.
+Applications will be reviewed on a rolling basis.
+Applications are due on Feb.
+28 for activities and costs expected to be incurred between Feb.
+28 and April 30.
+Selection/EligibilityProfessional development fund grants are open to journalists of South Asian descent or covering South Asia(ns) and based in the United States and Canada.
+Applicants must be working for news organizations located in the United States and Canada or working as full-time North America correspondents for South Asian media outlets.
+Freelance journalists are also eligible for the grants The following persons are ineligible to apply: (a) current Board Members (b) any person who serves as a judge in screening and selection of candidates for grants under this program and (c) immediate relatives of (a) and (b) above.
 Evaluation ProcedureApplicants must submit a statement clearly and concisely explaining how they would use the funds.
-A committee of judges appointed by the SAJA Board reviews the applications, which will be evaluated based on financial need and the relevance and importance of the activity the grant recipient will pursue to fulfill their professional needs and SAJA's goals.
-Applicants may be interviewed by phone, video-calls or in-person by a member of the board.
-Award processRecipients will submit receipts or other documentation associated with approved costs, and SAJA will reimburse them.
-Recipients are expected to become SAJA members if they are not already and give back to SAJA by volunteering at SAJA events.
-They should commit to promoting SAJA activities, events, membership drive and donation appeals on social media platforms in order to help SAJA achieve its mission and expand the network.
-All recipients of the professional development fund grants must also agree to provide an update on their journalistic achievements one year after the award is given.
-SAJA reserves the right to post excerpts from these statements on the SAJA website and social media platforms to share with the public the impact of the program.
+A committee of judges appointed by the SAJA Board will review applications.
+Applications will be evaluated on financial need and the relevance and importance of the activity the grant recipient proposes to pursue in order to fulfill their professional or reporting needs.
+Applicants may be interviewed by phone, Skype or in-person by a member of the committee.
+Winners will be notified after formal approval of the grant by the Board.Award processThis award functions as a reimbursement of costs actually incurred or to be incurred by the grant applicant.
+Recipients should submit the necessary receipts and documentation to SAJA in order to receive the award.
 Here are some of our recent awardees:

 Fatima Bhojani reports on foreign policy and counter-terrorism.
 Her work has appeared in The Washington Post, Foreign Policy and Foreign Affairs.
 She tweets at @bhojanif.